 Just before I left I had a chat with Jim, whom I have met a year ago at the Cambridge parkrun.
 Unfortunately he had a heart attack last summer and he was not allowed to run for several months, but now he was back.
 And he is fast, he completed this technical 10K in 48 minutes — and he is in his late 60s if I am not mistaken.

-For me it took 44:30 minutes to run this race and I finished in the 20th position out of 217 runners.
+For me it took 44 minutes to run this race.
 I am satisfied with this result, as I didn’t recover yet from the marathon that I run two weeks before this race and the 13 kilometers long “warm-up” also took away some of my energy.

 This is a great race, I recommend it to everyone who wants to experience a big variety of terrain packed in a short race.